aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 ### Playbook Run

+To run the playbook and build the configurations files, tun the following ansible command.

 ```bash
 ### Build configurations
 ansible-playbook playbooks/run_avd.yml -i inventory.yml --tags build
 ```

+???+ note

+    The `-tags build` only builds the intended configuration files.
+Later the `deploy` tag will be used to push the configurations to the switches.

 After the playbook run finishes, EOS CLI intended configuration files are written to `intended/configs`.